Lettria/sdk-python/documentation/documentation_full.md

 RIGHT_ID|Name of the right node in the relation (the current node).
 RIGHT_ATTRS|The attributes that must match with the right node, they are defined similarly as for Token Patterns.

 All fields must be completed except for the root node which only needs 'RIGHT_ID' and 'RIGHT_ATTRS' fields.
 Each pattern must have one root node.

-**Operators**
+**Relation Operators**

-Operator|Description
+Relation Operator|Description
 ---|---
 <|A is a direct dependant of B.
 \>|A is the immediate head of B.